Both new and seasoned business owners may come across confusing terms when it comes to credit card processing. One such term is “merchant services.”

 If you’re starting a business or looking to get better rates on credit card processing at your existing business, it’s a good idea to understand what’s involved in merchant services and how to choose the right provider.

-Let’s take a look at merchant services, providers, costs, and making the right choice.
+Let’s take a look at merchant services, providers, costs, and making the right choice for your business.

 - What is merchant services?